All Episodes

 It's hard to find someone you trust.

-There's that there, that's one of the biggest problems that exists in humanity is there is a denial of evil.
+You know, there's that, that's one of the biggest problems that exists in humanity is there is a denial of evil.

-Uh, people don't understand how deep it goes, you know.
+People don't understand how deep it goes.

-And um, I mean, but really, if you look at any, if you look at anything, whether it's religious scripture or myth or history, the story is is that evil rules the world, and uh, and we're a flock of sheep that are being fleeced for thousands of years.
+But really, if you look at any, if you look at anything, whether it's religious scripture or myth or history, the story is, is that evil rules the world.

-And I don't know what your thoughts are on Jordan Pearson, but regardless, one of his messages throughout the the lectures that I listen to and and content that I've watched is when you when we think about the the the Nazi time period in in history, we often write it off as like this fluke evil madman situation, and it neglects the admission of the evil within each of us, right?
+And I don't know what your thoughts are on Jordan Peterson, but regardless, one of his messages throughout the lectures that I listened to and content that I've watched is when we think about the Nazi time period in history, we often write it off as like this fluke, evil, madman situation.

-Like you don't know what you would do if you were ordered to guard the gate or if you were ordered to turn on the gas chamber, or if you were ordered to do XYZ, you don't know what you would do in those situations.
+Like, you don't know what you would do if you were ordered to guard the gate or if you were ordered to turn on the gas chamber or if you were ordered to do XYZ.

 And so, you know, I think it's really important that we acknowledge the evil within ourselves, not only because it's a path to avoiding hypocrisy, but because generating an accurate estimation of the threat of your own evil is perhaps the only way to prepare for to avoid it or fight against it.

-And it arguably is the only thing you can actually do, you know, you can't really change another person's inner evil.
+And it arguably is the only thing you can actually do.

-I guarantee you everyone has an inner evil.
+I guarantee you, everyone has an inner evil.

 That's what the ego is.